CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 **Flag 3**:
   + Find a ‘log’ file and a zip file related to the hacker's name.
+    - Use a compound command to figure out the unique count of IP Addresses in this log file.
+That number is a password.

 **Flag 4**:
   + Find a directory with a list of hackers.
 Look for a file that has read permissions for the owner, no permissions for groups and executable only for everyone else.